abbr/NodeSSPI/README.md

 ### Inputs

-The call to `new nodeSSPI(opts)` in above code takes following options:
+The call to `new nodeSSPI(opts)` in above code can take following options:
   * offerSSPI: true|false
       - default to true.
 Whether to offer SSPI Windows authentication
   * offerBasic: true|false